 - WWU policy states that in order to live in Village Housing one must be a currently enrolled student that has achieved 136 credit hours and/or is 22 years of age (or a current faculty/staff member).
 Also, students moving from dorm must adhere to one good quarter of citizenship.
 Finally, to remain in university housing one must be enrolled for a minimum of 12 credit hours.
 If one is going to drop below that requirement, please contact the office to make arrangements to remain in university housing.

-- Exceptions may include but are not limited to: students who have no classes left to take in a quarter prior to graduation (Fall or Winter), students who are finishing Senior Projects or Incompletes (four week limit), and students in financial hardship that receive approval.
+- Exceptions may include but are not limited to: students who are finishing Senior Projects or Incompletes (four week limit) and students in financial hardship that receive approval.
 In any case, approval must be obtained from the Student Financial Services office and a letter from an academic advisor may be required.
 Please be aware of the importance of maintaining communication with the Housing Office.
 Failure to do so could result in eviction.